I've never seen any, but snapped up "Local Hero" today on DVD to watch at some stage.

 not Truly Madly Deeply, or Gilliam's Munchausen?

-― images of war violence and historical smoking (Dr Morbius), Wednesday, 5 February 2014 17:58 (five years ago) link
+― images of war violence and historical smoking (Dr Morbius), Wednesday, 5 February 2014 17:58 (eight years ago) link

 No, haven't seen either.
 Looked at his IMDB page, and he was also in The Killing Fields and Chaplin--again, haven't seen them.